Statutory interpretation: Deferential canons

 If a statute is susceptible to more than one reasonable construction, courts should choose an interpretation that avoids raising constitutional problems.
 In the US, this canon has grown stronger in recent history.
 The traditional avoidance canon required the court to choose a different interpretation only when one interpretation was actually unconstitutional.
-The modern avoidance canon tells the court to choose a different interpretation when another interpretation merely raises constitutional doubts.

-The avoidance canon was discussed in Bond v.
-United States when the defendant placed toxic chemicals on frequently touched surfaces of a friend.
-The statute in question made using a chemical weapon a crime; however, the separation of power between states and the federal government would be infringed upon if the Supreme Court interpreted the statute to extend to local crimes.
+The modern avoidance canon tells the court to choose a different interpretation even when another interpretation merely raises constitutional doubts.
+The avoidance canon was discussed in the 2014 Supreme Court case Bond v.
+United States, where the defendant placed toxic chemicals on surfaces frequently touched by a friend.
+The statute in question made using a chemical weapon a crime; however, the separation of power between states and the federal government may have been infringed upon if the Supreme Court interpreted the statute to extend to local crimes.
 Therefore, the Court utilized the canon of constitutional avoidance and decided to "read the statute more narrowly, to exclude the defendant's conduct".